-God cannot solve our relationship problems because he did not create them at the first place.
+God cannot solve our relationship problems because he did not create them in the first place.
 It has nothing to do with God, Universe, Nature, or whatever name you want to give.
 We suffer when we are unable to handle ourselves, our emotions, and our circumstances.

 The only way to end our suffering is to overcome ourselves.
 Other people in our lives are merely enablers and catalysts of the suffering we already carry within.
 Suffering is another name for our inability to come to terms with life.
-You may be experiencing one-sided love because you have not yet learnt to take responsibility for yourself.
+You may be experiencing one-sided love because you have not yet learned to take responsibility for yourself.

 Read more here.

 How do I move on from one-sided love and make a fresh start?

 Nothing hurts more than neglect.
 To feel loved is not a privilege but a basic human necessity.
 It is rudimentary.
 Unfortunately, in our world today, most are deprived of love.
 It’s often a futile exercise to keep searching for love or to keep wanting it from someone else.
 Therefore, if you are not being loved by someone else, learn to love yourself.
 This is the most sustainable way to get over one-sided love.